 Own shares are recognised as a deduction from equity at cost.
 Profits and losses from transactions with own shares are recognised in capital reserves without affecting net income.

 The mandatory convertible bond is a bond that does not give the bondholder any voting rights.
-The bond will be converted into shares of HOCHDORF Holding Ltd as a mandatory requirement at the latest at the end of its term on 30 March 2020.
+The bond is converted into shares of HOCHDORF Holding Ltd at the latest at the end of its term as a mandatory requirement.
 The mandatory convertible bond is classified for the most part as equity.
 The issuing costs are recognised in equity via the capital reserves.
 The obligations for the interest payable are discounted from the issue date.
 The conditions for the syndicated loan provide a basis of comparison for the interest rate.
 The discounted interest obligations are shown under short-term and long-term financial liabilities in accordance with their maturities.
 The interest payable is offset against the corresponding financial liabilities.
 Only the accrued interest of the relevant business year is recognised in interest expenses.

 Liabilities are measured at the nominal amount.
-Short-term external capital includes liabilities with due dates of less than 12 months and short-term accrual items.
+Short-term liabilities includes liabilities with due dates of less than 12 months and short-term accrual items.
 Long-term liabilities include financing with a runtime of more than a year.

 The calculation of the provisions requires assumptions on the probability, amount and time of an outflow of cash.
 If an outflow of cash is likely and a reliable estimate is possible, a provision is reported.